-Pursuant to each such Bond Purchase Agreement, the respective Underwriters will purchase all of the Bonds, as applicable, all with respect to the related Bond Purchase Agreement, if any of such Bonds are purchased.
-The respective Underwriters may offer and sell the Bonds, as applicable, to certain dealers and others at prices or yields different from the initial public offering prices or yields stated on the inside cover pages of this Official Statement.
+Pursuant to each of the above-referenced Bond Purchase Agreements, the respective Underwriters will purchase all of the Bonds, as applicable, all with respect to the related Bond Purchase Agreement, if any of such Bonds are purchased.
+The respective Underwriters may offer and sell the Tax-Exempt Series KY Bonds or the Taxable Series J-1 Bonds, as applicable, to certain dealers and others at prices or yields different from the initial public offering prices or yields stated on the inside cover pages of this

+Official Statement.
 The initial public offering prices or yields may be changed from time to time by the respective Underwriters, as applicable.

 Citigroup Inc. and Morgan Stanley, the respective parent companies of Citigroup Global Markets Inc. and Morgan Stanley & Co.
-Incorporated, each an underwriter of the Bonds, have entered into a retail brokerage joint venture.
-As part of the joint venture each of Citigroup Global Markets Inc. and Morgan Stanley & Co.
+Incorporated, each an underwriter of the Tax-Exempt Series KY Bonds, have entered into a retail brokerage joint venture.
+As part of the joint venture, each of Citigroup Global Markets Inc. and Morgan Stanley & Co.
 Incorporated will distribute municipal securities to retail investors through the financial advisor network of a new broker-dealer, Morgan Stanley Smith Barney LLC.
 This distribution arrangement became effective on June 1, 2009.
 As part of this arrangement, each of Citigroup Global Markets Inc. and Morgan Stanley & Co.
-Incorporated will compensate Morgan Stanley Smith Barney LLC. for its selling efforts in connection with their respective allocations of Bonds.
+Incorporated will compensate Morgan Stanley Smith Barney LLC for its selling efforts in connection with their respective allocations of Tax-Exempt Series KY Bonds.